patrickballantyne/patrickballantyne.github.io/README.md

    The **code** for this section can be found at: *include hyperlink*

    It was thus possibile to use what was learned about matplotlib.pyplot to plot the ten agents, replotting each time the *move* method was called.

-An example of this can be seen at: *include hyperlink*
+   An example of this can be seen at: [Figure2](Figure2.png)

    At this point, the code needed to run a basic method has been significantly reduced, but there are other methods that can be implemented to make our agent-based model more interesting.